In just two weeks after mixing it, you can start putting this illness-fighting, immune-boosting fire cider tonic to work for you.

-With all the anxiety and uncertainty surrounding the novel coronavirus, I thought it would be a good idea to share a very potent, effective, and super easy-to-make formula for warding off pretty much any sickness.
+With all the anxiety surrounding the novel coronavirus, I thought it would be a good idea to share a very potent, effective, and super easy-to-make formula for warding off pretty much any sickness.
 You’ll recognize this recipe as a type of fire cider (a.k.a. four thieves tonic).
 Please note that I can’t take credit for creating this recipe, which has a decades-long history in the herbal community.

 You May Also Enjoy:

 This fire cider has an indefinite shelf life.
 (I still have some bottles that I made almost 8 years ago, and their contents are still just as good as the day I pressed them.)
 This tincture has saved me from food poisoning, flu, colds, etc., many times.
 There are places on the Internet selling this for crazy prices, but you can make it for pennies on the dollar.